uvarc/rc-website/content/userinfo/ivy.md

 <div class="bd-callout bd-callout-warning">
 <h4>Ivy</h4>
 Ivy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows), Domino Data Lab, and the Apache Spark environment.
-Researchers can use Ivy to process and store sensitive data with the confidence that the environment is secure and meets HIPAA requirements.
+Researchers can use Ivy to process and store sensitive data with the confidence that the environment is secure and meets <a href="#hipaa-compliance">HIPAA requirements</a>.
 </div>

 # Overview